aws-solutions/qnabot-on-aws/docs/semantic_matching_using_LLM_embeddings/README.md

 QnABot can now use text embeddings to provide semantic search capability, providing improved accuracy with much less tuning.

 QnaBot can now use
-1. Embeddings from OpenAI text-embedding-ada-002 model - see https://beta.openai.com/docs/guides/embeddings
-2. Embeddings from a Text Embedding model hosted on an Amazon SageMaker endpoint - see https://github.com/aws/amazon-sagemaker-examples/blob/main/introduction_to_amazon_algorithms/jumpstart_text_embedding/Amazon_JumpStart_Text_Embedding.ipynb
+1. Embeddings from a Text Embedding model hosted on an Amazon SageMaker endpoint - see https://huggingface.co/intfloat/e5-large
+2. Embeddings from OpenAI text-embedding-ada-002 model - see https://beta.openai.com/docs/guides/embeddings
 3. Embeddings from a user provided Lambda function.

+## 1. Amazon Sagemaker (Preferred)

+QnABot provisions a single node ml.m5.xlarge Sagemaker endpoint running the Hugging Face el5-large model - see https://huggingface.co/intfloat/e5-large.

+### Deploy Stack for SageMaker Embeddings

+- set `EmbeddingsAPI` to SAGEMAKER

+No additional Embedding parameters are required.
+SageMaker endpoint provisioning is automated.
+Please check SageMaker pricing documentation for relevant costs.

-## 1. Open AI
+## 2. Open AI

+QnABot provides easy access to OpenAI text embeddings for experimentation purposes.
+Be aware that data will leave AWS as it is sent to OpenAI's text embedding API service.
+It is not recommended to use this option for sensitive data.

 ### Deploy stack for OpenAI Embeddings
 To enable OpenAI embeddings when you install QnABot:
 - set `EmbeddingsAPI` to OPENAI
 - set `OpenAIApiKey` to the value of your OpenAI API Key - see https://beta.openai.com/account/api-keys
-- leave `EmbeddingsDimensions` at the default value of 1536 (compatible with OpenAI model)
 ![CFN Params](./images/cfn_params.jpg)

 Deploy QnABot stack.

-## 2. Amazon Sagemaker

-You can also experiment with embeddings models deployed on your own SageMaker endpoints.

-### Deploy Stack for SageMaker Embeddings

-- set `EmbeddingsAPI` to SAGEMAKER
-- set `EmbeddingsSageMakerEndpoint` to the name of your SageMaker inference endpoint where your embeddings model is running
-- Set `EmbeddingsDimensions` to match the number of dimensions returned by your model

-*Note: SageMaker embeddings have been tested only with TensorFlow models from the SageMaker Text Embeddings JumpStart.
-Other models may possibly require code changes to invoke the model and process results..
-OR use the LAMBDA option (below) instead to abstract your model.
-The SageMaker interface code is in the file [embeddings.js](../../lambda/es-proxy-layer/lib/embeddings.js).*

 ## 3. Lambda function

+Use a custom Lambda function to use any API or Embedding model on Sagemaker to generate embeddings.

 ### Deploy Stack for Embedding models invoked by a custom Lambda Function

-Use a custom Lambda function to use any API or Embedding model on Sagemaker to generate embeddings.

 - set `EmbeddingsAPI` to LAMBDA
 - set `EmbeddingsLambdaArn` to the ARN of your Lambda function
-- Set `EmbeddingsDimensions` to match the number of dimensions returned by your Lambda function
+- Set `EmbeddingsLambdaDimensions` to match the number of dimensions returned by your Lambda function

 Your Lambda function is passed an event of the form:
 ```